The Bitwarden/VaultWarden Password Manager - Host Your Own Server

 • browser plugins

 The desktop apps allow users to configure their “account”, save/search/view credentials, and various other options.
 These apps make REST calls to the server component to actually read/write credentials.
-These apps are available in both graphical and commandline versions.
+These apps are available in both graphical and commandline versions - and nicely, all apps support configuring the server address, making it easy to use an alternative back-end.

 The cross-platform commandline app is a nodejs-based tool that provides the same functionality as the native desktop apps, but does not offer a GUI.
 As with all other desktop apps, it performs encryption/decryption locally and makes calls to the central REST server to persist data.